How to Start a Bee Farm

 The best advice on how to start your own bee farm is go slow.
 Don’t grow your hive numbers too fast.
 Honey bee colonies can fail quickly without proper management.

 Have fun.
 Keeping even a few hives is a great way to be more self-sufficient.
 Learn how to be a good beekeeper first.
-Then you are ready to be a good beekeeping business owner.
+Then, you are ready to be a good beekeeping business owner.